410-dev/CodeLoader/README.md

 ## How do I use it?

-- First you should install through Macintosh Packager, or manually place file and register the launch daemons to launchd.
-- Once you've done it, place the bundle that has correct structure into /Library/CodeLoader/bundles/.
+- Install it with "install" file included in releases.
+Then place the scripts that has correct structure to /Library/CodeLoader/modules_container/.
-  - The extension .boot.loaderb will load only once after boot.
-Rebooting will run the code again.
+  - The extension .moddt will not be executed, but will provide environment variable.
-  - The extension .loop.loaderb will keep run after boot.
+  - The extension .clasmod will be executed once, asynchronously on boot.

 ## Security Problem?

 - The code will run under superuser permission.
-- The launcher WILL NOT check the virus or signature of the binary inside the bundle.
+- The launcher WILL NOT check the virus or signature of the script.
-- Therefore you MUST install the bundles that is provided from trusted source.
+- Therefore you MUST install the scripts that is provided from trusted source.

-## The script does not run!
+## The script is not running!

-- Make sure you have correct format of bundle including exec, extension, paths, etc.
+- Make sure you have correct script.

-- Try removing conflicting bundles.
+- Try removing conflicting script.

-- Check whether safe mode is enabled.

-  - You can check the file: /Library/CodeLoader/conf/boot/safeboot
-    - If the file exists, then the safe mode is enabled.
-    - Otherwise, the safe mode is off.

 - Check the launchctl.

   - Run "sudo launchctl list | grep codeloader".
+- Check configuration.
+  - Open /Library/CodeLoader/bin/conf with a text editor (vim, nano, etc.)
+  - Check whether these options are set to NO. If so, change them to YES.
+    - allow_async_extension
+    - allow_data_sourcing
+      - This can be turned off, but since variables are not provided, the scripts may not function properly.
+    - allow_load

 - If none of this works, contact to nginx410.s@gmail.com.